KartikLakhotiya/Eco-Mart/README.md

 ## Contributing
 - Contributions are welcome!
 Please open an issue or submit a pull request for any changes or improvements.

+## Bugs
+All the Major functionalities is working properly but there are some minor bugs which I will fix soon.
+- Not yet Mobile responsive.
+- If same item is added in the cart more than once and after that you delete any one of them then all the items gets deleted.
+- Redirects to payment even if no items are added in cart.

 ## License
 - This project is licensed under the MIT License.